mfouesneau/rs-gh-app/README.md

 ✅ dust is already at the latest version (1.2.3)
 🆕 bat v0.24.0 -> v0.25.0 (update available)
 📦 zoxide v0.9.8 (not installed)
+✅ nerdfonts is already at the latest version (0.3.0)  # Local v0.3.0 > remote v0.2.0
 ℹ️  eza [pixi managed]

 $ rs-gh-app install --dry-run